 While some have argued that the pathogen inactivation procedures discussed below eliminate concerns about the presence of infectious agents in donor plasma, most authorities agree that adherence to strict standards of donor recruitment and donor screening are still necessary for ensuring the safety of these products.
 Blood donor screening and testing of blood for pathogens are discussed separately.

-●(See "Procedures used for blood donor screening: Protection of potential blood donors and recipients", section on 'Specific donor screening procedures'.)
+●(See "Blood donor screening: Deferral criteria", section on 'Specific donor screening procedures'.)